DIY Outdoor Curtains From Drop Cloths

 I measured from my patio cover to about 2 inches from the ground to get my length.

-Step 2: Create your bottom hem
+Step 2: Create the bottom hem of your patio curtain

 Then, I measured 2 inches up from the bottom, and made a mark, and then 3 inches from that mark and made a mark.